 Vaughan Roberts has a free video course available called God’s Big Picture, in which he teaches an overview of the Bible.
-This seems to be content summarized from a book of the same name. [ Vaughan Roberts, God’s Big Picture: Tracing the Storyline of the Bible (IVP Books, July 2012).]
+This content is summarized from a book of the same name. [ Vaughan Roberts, God’s Big Picture: Tracing the Storyline of the Bible (IVP Books, July 2012).]

 Talking about the “big picture” is something of a fad in evangelicalism at the moment.
 [See for example Ronn Johnson, What is the Bible’s Big Story?
 (February 2018).]
 Unfortunately, though this renewed interest in the redemptive-historical arc is great in principle, most of it seems to be done backwards: building biblical theology on top of systematic theology, instead of vice versa.
 This inevitably turns the Bible into a narrative of personal moral failure and restoration—rather than what it is: a story of cosmic failure and restoration.